sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 The `ssdutil` utility assumes that the disk drive is `/dev/sda` whereas the drive letter could be any label based on the number of SSDs.
 It could also be a different type of storage device such as eMMC, USB or NVMe.

-In order to get a clear picture of the number and type of disks present on a device, we introduce a new class `StorageDevices()` which will accompany the stormond daemon at `sonic-platform-daemons/sonic-stormond/scripts/StorageDevices.py`.
+In order to get a clear picture of the number and type of disks present on a device, we introduce a new class `StorageDevices()` which will accompany the storagemond daemon at `sonic-platform-daemons/sonic-storagemond/scripts/storagemond`.
 This new class provides the following methods:

 ```
 class StorageDevices():